 Twenty nine African-American children, teens, and young adults — mostly males — were kidnapped and murdered around the city of Atlanta, fostering fear and paranoia in many neighborhoods at the time.
 Wayne Williams, convicted for life in 1982 of killing two adults, has long been linked to the child murders, but he has long maintained his innocence.

 King’s series is based on Kim Reid’s 2007 memoir “No Place Safe.”
-Reid was 13 years old black girl when the case happened.
+Reid was 13 years old when the case happened.
 She was placed in a private school with mostly white kids during that tense time.
 The series will be seen from her perspective watching her mom try to solve the case, which received national attention.